Million Dollar Highway is the most beautiful road of America

 How scary is the Million Dollar Highway to some drivers?

 Enough that, on several occasions, there are drivers "frozen" in the middle of the road, unable to drive another foot.
 Driving south you'll be on the "outside" with no guardrails.
 Coming out of Silverton north there are several switchbacks.
 The 12 miles south of Ouray—particularly for Durango-bound drivers, who are exposed to the unprotected cliffsides—are steep, twisting, and completely unforgiving of driver error.
 It's a harrowing and downright dangerous drive marked with narrow lanes (often shared by RVs), steep cliffs, sheer drop-offs, and zero guardrails.
 The road is fine as long as you don’t drive too fast for conditions.
 But if you do, the consequences are severe.

 Why is it called the Million Dollar Highway?

-The origin of the name Million Dollar Highway is disputed.
-There are several legends, though, including that it cost a million dollars a mile to build it, and that its fill dirt contains a million dollars in gold ore.
-The original route was widened in the 1930's but was still dangerous and narrow.
+The origin of the name is unclear.
+There are many legends, though, including that it cost a million dollars a mile to build it, and that its fill dirt contains a million dollars in gold ore.
+The original route was widened in the 1930s but was still dangerous and narrow.
 As the locals say, though, you'd have to "pay me a million dollars" to drive that stretch in the snow.
+Understandably so.